Business Management and Digital Innovation BSc (Hons)

 The variety and complexity of the external environment and interactions with industries and organisations has a significant impact upon the way organisations and teams are structured.
 You will gain the skills and knowledge required to be able to research, critically appraise, compare businesses across territories, sectors and size.

-Data and Digital in Business
+Data and Technology in Business

 30 credits